Particular/docs.particular.net/tutorials/nservicebus-101/lesson-5/tutorial.md

 Let's consider a common scenario.
 You have some code that updates a record in the database.
 Two threads attempt to lock the row at the same time, resulting in a deadlock.
 The database chooses one transaction to succeed and the other fails.
 The exception message Microsoft SQL Server returns for a deadlock is this:

-> Transaction (Process ID 58) was deadlocked on lock resources with another process and has been chosen as the deadlock victim.
+WARNING: Transaction (Process ID 58) was deadlocked on lock resources with another process and has been chosen as the deadlock victim.
 Rerun the transaction.

 This is an example of a **transient exception**.
 Transient exceptions appear to be caused by random quantum fluctuations in the ether.
 If the failing code is immediately retried, it will probably succeed.
 Indeed, the exception message above tells us to do exactly that.